ksu-cis300-master/Homework-3-S24-Instructions-Mastermind/index.md

 Minimizing nodes are shown with sharp corners, and maximizing nodes are shown with rounded corners.
 Leaves are shown with heavy borders.
 For the minimizing nodes, most of the children are not shown, as there are 1296 of them.
 The children shown are most relevant for the discussion that follows.
 On the other hand, all of the children of maximizing nodes are shown.

-One difficulty in dealing with game trees is that they are infinite.
+One difficulty in dealing with game trees as defined above is that they are infinite.
 Consider, for example, the node reached by guessing `0000` at the root and scoring no hits.
 This node is identical to the root; hence, its children will be the same as the root's children.
 Consequently, an infinite path consisting of repeatedly guessing `0000` and scoring no hits occurs in this tree.
 This path corresponds to the codebreaker repeatedly guessing `0000` forever.

 Though infinite paths are present in the tree, they have no utility in computing an optimal guess.
-We can eliminate them by ignoring the following children of any minimizing node:
+We can eliminate them by ignoring the following children of any minimizing node *u*:

-- If the minimizing node has a goal set with size larger than 1, ignore any child that does not contain at least one smaller goal set than its parent's goal set (note that if at least one goal set is smaller, all goal sets in the partition will be smaller).
+- If *u* has a goal set with size larger than 1, ignore any child that does not contain at least one (nonempty) goal set that is smaller than *u*'s goal set (note that if at least one goal set is smaller, all goal sets in the partition will be smaller).
-- If the minimizing node has a goal set of size 1, ignore any child other than the one reached by guessing the only member of the goal set.
+- If *u* has a goal set of size 1, ignore any child other than the one reached by guessing the only member of the goal set.

 These children represent wasted guesses - guesses that can provide no new information.
 When we eliminate these nodes, the sizes of goal sets always decrease as we go from minimizing nodes to maximizing nodes until a goal set of size 1 is reached.
 Furthermore, they stay the same size when going from maximizing nodes to minimizing nodes.
 After a goal set of size 1 is reached, the only element of the goal set is guessed, and the game comes to an end.
 Because minimizing and maximizing nodes alternate, all paths must be finite.

 Having simplified the game tree to a finite tree, we can now see how it can be used to determine an optimal guess.
 At any leaf, the code has been broken; hence, no more guesses are needed.
 We therefore say the *value* of a leaf is 0.
 Because the codemaker is trying to maximize the number of guesses, the value of a maximizing node is the maximum of the values of its children.
 Because the codebreaker is trying to minimize the number of guesses, the value of a minimizing node other than a leaf is the minimum of the values of its children, plus 1 to account for the guess made to reach the child.
 Using these definitions, the value of a minimizing node will always give the optimal score of the position it represents.

-We can now evaluate the root of the above tree to give us the optimal guess.
+We can now evaluate the root of the above tree to give us an optimal guess.
 We will work from the bottom, although the algorithm we present below works from the root using recursion.
 The parents of most of the leaves shown in this tree have only a single child; hence, these maximizing nodes have values of 0.
-The parents of these maximizing nodes all have only a single child, hence, these minimizing nodes all have values of 1.
+The parents of these maximizing nodes all have only a single child; hence, these minimizing nodes all have values of 1.
 Consider the two maximizing nodes (shown near the center of the tree) containing two goal sets, {`1212`} and {`2121`}.
 Each of these nodes has one child with a value of 0 and another child with a value of 1.
 Maximizing, we see that each of these nodes has a value of 1.
 Their parent, a minimizing node, has a value 1 more than the minimum of these two values; i.e., it has a value of 2.
 (Actually, this node has other children that are not shown, but each of them also has a value of 1.)

 We have now evaluated every node shown in this tree except the root and its two children (ignoring the rightmost child shown).
 The children of the maximizing node reached by the guess `1210` all have values of 1; hence, this node has a value of 1.
 The children of the other maximizing node have values of 0, 2, and 1, respectively; hence, this node has a value of 2.
 The minimum of these two values is 1 (and none of the root's other children has a value less than 1); hence, the value of the root is 2.
 An optimal play is therefore `1210` - one leading to a child with minimum value.